Explore the loop trail on this local treasure and vibrant working farm, taking in the surrounding woodlands, fields, and wetlands.

 on this page

-By purchasing a share at Powisset Farm, CSA members support the farm, create community, and have access to fresh, local, and healthy produce!
+By becoming a farm shareholder, you help preserve our farmland, create community, and have access to fresh, local and healthy food.

 Excite your senses, expand your palate and broaden your cooking repertoire, with hands-on cooking classes vacation week programs and al fresco Friday Farm Dinners and more.